The-Chaos-Consortium/chaos-and-conquest/docs/mass-combat.md

 - Detachments cause blast damage to individuals.
 - Equal sized detachments do normal weapon damage
 - When combatants of different size-classes fight, the larger combatant gains +2 AV and a +d6 bonus damage die for each step higher above their opponent's size.
 - After a detachment’s stamina is reduced to 0, they drop a size and must make a morale save.
-On a success the HD are re-rolled and the survivors stay in the fight.
+On a success the stamina is re-rolled and the survivors stay in the fight.
 On a failure the survivors either flee or surrender.
 A small detachment reduced to 0 stamina is wiped out.
 The leader must roll a d6 upon the detachment being reduced to 0 stamina.
 On a 1-3, the leader is killed.

 ## Mercenary Spoils and Loot
 Large groups of mercenaries will usually require the right to claim spoils of war.
 This means that the troops will lay claim to all treasure and loot after a battlefield.
 The spoils are usually broken up using shares, with the officers getting more shares than a basic soldier.